 Take, for example, successful businessmen you know.
 The wise and respected members are either middle-aged or beyond.
 People like Jeff Bezos and Warren Buffet have amassed experience and their value keeps increasing even as they grow old.
 Though Buffet is in his 90s, his investment advice and wisdom are revered even today.

 That said, you’ll find exceptions where a young person delivers value that only seasoned experts can.
 But, those are outliers and not the norm.
-An appreciating skill at some point of age starts tapering downwards.
+Also, even an appreciating skill at some point of age starts tapering downwards.

 Examples: Leadership, technology, sales, and marketing